Fatmir Limaj

-Fatmir Limaj (born 4 February 1971), is a Kosovo-Albanian politician.
-He is the leader of Nisma për Kosovën.
+Fatmir Limaj (born 4 February 1971), is a Kosovar politician.
+He is the leader of Nisma Socialdemokrate.
 Limaj served as Minister of Transport and Telecommunication in the government of the Republic of Kosovo.
 He was known as "Çeliku" during the Yugoslav wars.

 Biography

-Limaj was born in the village of Banjë, in the municipality of Suva Reka, Kosovo.
-During the 1999 Kosovo War, Limaj was a commander of the Kosovo Liberation Army (KLA), in the Lapušnik area.
+Limaj was born in the village of Banje, in the municipality of Suva Reka, Kosovo, (then Yugoslavia).
+His family is alleged to descend from the Thaçi tribe (fis), a claim that was made by Hashim Thaçi, a member of the tribe and the former Prime Minister of Kosovo, during an interview on the Albanian show "Oxygen".
+During the 1999 Kosovo War, Limaj was a commander of the Kosovo Liberation Army (KLA), in the Llapushnik area.
+He took part in the Battle of Llapusnik as a commander.
 His alias was Çeliku.

 After the war he was one of the founders of what is now Kosovo's largest political party, the Democratic Party of Kosovo.
 After his indictment, which he was freed from in 2007 (see below), he returned to politics.
 From 2007 to 2010, he served as the Minister of Transport.

 In the elections held in December 2010 he was third most voted leader in the whole country but he decided not to be part of the government.
 In 2014, he co-founded the Initiative for Kosovo Party (NISMA).

 Fatmir was Deputy Prime Minister of Kosovo in the cabinet of Ramush Haradinaj from September 2017 to February 2020.